opencog/opencog/opencog/eva/README.md

 tree has been implemented.
 Some initial work towards future goals has been barely started.

-The `notes` directory contains a copy of the original owyl code, (in `general_behavior.py`, for line-by-line reference), as well as some other sketches and ideas.
+The `notes` directory contains a copy of the original Owyl code, (in `general_behavior.py`, for line-by-line reference), as well as some other sketches and ideas.